 Each year, thousands of patients are injured by doctors and other health care providers they have entrusted to make them well.
 Even worse, these patients are often confused about how to hold a negligent health care professional responsible for their injuries.
 Bringing a medical malpractice case is not easy.
-At Sibley Dolman, our medical malpractice lawyers have the skills and resources to help you make an effective claim for compensation.
+At Sibley Dolman, our North Miami Beach medical malpractice lawyers have the skills and resources to help you make an effective claim for compensation.

 Who Can I Sue for Medical Malpractice?